bhaines-castlepeak/OakdOpenCV/readme.md

 git submodule update --init --recursive
 ```

 2. Make certain the depthai-core version is depthai-core @ f0c3f94.
-This version is unreleased and undocumented but has interfaces for depthai-core to OpenCV.
+This version is unreleased and undocumented (at this point anyway) but has interfaces for depthai-core to OpenCV.

 3. Build the project: